 4) More efficient and effective communication is essential

 If you’re asking yourself “how do the leadership needs of virtual teams differ from face to face teams?” you must think about communication.
-It should come as no surprise that virtual teams struggle more with misunderstandings or gaps in communication, so how can you compensate for this?
+It should come as no surprise that virtual teams struggle more with misunderstandings or gaps in communication.
+How can you compensate for this?

 Due to communication issues, virtual teams can suffer from delays in fixing a problem or reaching a consensus.
-This can be due to distance or time zone differences as you can’t just pull the whole team into a meeting like you can in a traditional setting, so as a result, quick decisions and problem-solving are harder to achieve.
+This can be due to distance or time zone differences.
+You can’t just pull the whole team into a meeting like you can in a traditional setting; as a result, quick decisions and problem-solving are harder to achieve.
 With the use of the right apps and software, you need to streamline your channels to minimise these issues.
-Make sure you have the right practice management software in place to provide and receive frequent status updates; you will also need a shared database which everyone can access and see all the necessary information, and you will need to agree on deadlines and schedule regular team meetings.
+Make sure you have the right practice management software in place to provide and receive frequent status updates.
+You’ll ll also need a shared database that everyone can access and see all the necessary information.
+Don’t forget to agree on deadlines and schedule regular team meetings.

-A lot of managers also don’t realise just how much information is being exchanged during ‘informal discussions’ while in the office and how this contributes to creativity.
-To account for this, create an informal group thread where team members can engage in more casual conversation.
+A lot of managers don’t realise just how much information is usually exchanged during ‘informal discussions’ while in the office and how this contributes to creativity.
+To recreate this, create an informal group thread where team members can have their more casual chats.

 5) Everyone will need the appropriate tools and training to be successful

-Every team, whether co-located or distributed, needs the appropriate training and the right tools to be able to work effectively.
+Every team, whether co-located or distributed, needs the appropriate training and tools to be able to work effectively.
 When it comes to virtual teams, however, this is absolutely crucial.

-Within a firm, the training process is more established, systems are streamlined and the tools to support them are usually already in place.
-When it comes to virtual teams, especially when in this situation you haven’t had the time to prepare for it, you may have to do this alongside creating new daily structures and meeting deadlines which just makes it that much harder.
+Within a firm, the training process is established, systems are streamlined and the tools to support them are usually already in place.
+When it comes to virtual teams, especially when you haven’t had the time to prepare for it, you may have to do this alongside creating new daily structures and meeting deadlines which just makes it that much harder.

 6) Relationships will need to be built differently